 Spain has been ranked as the number one most popular study abroad destination for American students by GoOverseas.
-We’re thrilled to offer both our CAPA Global Cities program and a direct enroll option with a local university in the vibrant, lively, and exciting city of Barcelona.
+We’re thrilled to offer programs in the vibrant, lively, and exciting city of Barcelona.

 So, why study abroad in Barcelona?
 Let’s dive in…

 1. BARCELONA HAS A CUTTING-EDGE ART SCENE.

 Barcelona has a mix of large and small galleries filled with all varieties of artwork.
 MACBA is one of the biggest and most well known of the city’s galleries, a sleek building filled with contemporary art, impressive installations, and plenty of natural light.

 Smaller galleries are dotted across the city.
 Tucked beneath the porticoes of a square in Raval is the hidden Paella Showroom which is well worth a visit for affordable and accessible work by up-and-coming painters.
 A favorite for pop art and graffiti is Base Elements in Barri Gotic (which is actually owned by an American).
 There are many others to discover.

 If you’re hoping to take a deep dive into Barcelona’s creative past, head over to the National Museum of Catalan Art where you’ll find paintings by Picasso, Camarasa, and Ramon Casas, as well as furniture by Gaudí.
 The museum’s collections include Romanesque art, Gothic art, Renaissance and Baroque art, and Modern art.